-We’ve made significant updates to the DocuWare Workflow Designer, new features and a clean, modern interface, all the while ensuring that the core concept remains unchanged – namely, ensuring a seamless experience for users completing tasks.
+DocuWare has made significant updates to the Workflow Designer, new features and a clean, modern interface, all the while ensuring that the core concept remains unchanged – namely, ensuring a seamless experience for users completing tasks.

 First off, the new Workflow Designer, or Web-based Worfklow Designer, is HTML-based, bringing it into alignment with all other DocuWare components, and it can be accessed directly within DocuWare Configurations.